KDE/documentation-develop-kde-org/content/docs/getting-started/building/kdesrc-build-compile/index.md

 [Submit your new software changes for review](https://community.kde.org/Infrastructure/GitLab#Submitting_a_merge_request)

-Or perhaps you'd like to further adapt kdesrc-build to your needs like managing different builds on the same machine or setting up your preferred IDE.
+Or perhaps you'd like to further adapt kde-builder to your needs like managing different builds on the same machine or setting up your preferred IDE.
 If that's what you need, you can visit the advanced section:

 [Advanced kdesrc-build features and troubleshooting](https://community.kde.org/Get_Involved/development/More)